-Eclipse is a well-known, versatile, Integrated Development Environment, widely used for developing JAVA application all around the world.
+Eclipse is a well-known, versatile, Integrated Development Environment, widely used for developing JAVA applications all around the world.
 Eclipse is written in Java and released under Eclipse Public License, an open-source license.

 Eclipse is not only used for developing Java applications, but it can also be used to develop applications in various programming languages including COBOL, Ada, C, C++, Perl, PHP, Python, R, Ruby (including Ruby on Rails framework), Clojure, Scala, Groovy, and Scheme.

 With the support of plugins available in Eclipse Marketplace, we can extend the functionality of Eclipse.

 Eclipse requires Java to be available on your machine.
 So, go and install the Java JDK.
 You can either install Oracle Java JDK or OpenJDK.

-For this demo, we use OpenJDK 8 here.
+For this demo, I will use OpenJDK 11.

-sudo apt-get update sudo apt-get install -y openjdk-8-jdk curl wget
+sudo apt update sudo apt install -y openjdk-11-jdk

 Verify the Java version on your machine.

 openjdk version "11.0.7" 2020-04-14 OpenJDK Runtime Environment (build 11.0.7+10-post-Debian-3deb10u1) OpenJDK 64-Bit Server VM (build 11.0.7+10-post-Debian-3deb10u1, mixed mode, sharing)

 Download the Eclipse package over a terminal using the following command (risk of being changed).